noklash/cloudinary-article/ARTICLE.md

-HOW TO UPLOAD IMGAGES ON YOUR Next Js APP USING CLOUDINARY
+HOW TO UPLOAD IMGAGES ON YOUR NEXT JS APP USING CLOUDINARY

 WHAT IS CLOUDINARY?
 cloudinary is an image management solution that supports image uploads, cloud storage, image manipulatons, image optimization for the web and delivery.